Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

 WHEAT:

-Wheat futures are 2 to 4 cents higher at midday with sideways action
+Wheat futures are flat to 8 cents lower with KC action leading as it works

 David Fiala can be reached at dfiala@futuresone.com